I recently received another review for my novel, A Beautiful Glittering Lie. Thank you so much, Pamela Loose, for your flattering review!

 As the cold weather months approach, with them, comes the danger of extreme winter climate.
 While snow and icy streets can spell catastrophe for drivers, these cruel climate conditions can harm vehicles also.

-If you will, in general, stop your vehicle on the street or uncovered in your garage, you likely are certifiably not a stranger to the dull daily schedule of scratching your car clean.
+If you will, in general, stop your vehicle on the street or uncovered in your metal garage, you likely are certifiably not a stranger to the dull daily schedule of scratching your car clean.
 This can be incredibly irritating when you are late, or you need to get someplace in a rush.
 Peephole driving or freeing just enough from your windshield to have the option to see a part of the street is something that numerous chilly climate drivers know about.

 Putting resources into metal garages or carports can help protect your vehicles’ value and enhance their life span, setting aside your money.